 Interested in brain science?
 Here's another terrific reason to participate in dance.

 An integral component of this real world arts experience and the study of ballet is the commitment and discipline required of the students.
 These skills carry over into other areas of young people’s lives.
-Many dancers are honor students who maintain outstanding grades while participating in up to 15 hours or more of dance per week.
+Many dancers maintain outstanding grades while participating in up to 15 hours or more of dance per week.
 NBE students maintain organizational skills at a very high level while pursuing an activity that provides physical, mental and spiritual well-being.
-NBE graduates are professionals in a number of areas, including dance, journalism, education, international relations, entrepreneurship, physical therapy, business and fashion.
+NBE graduates are professionals in a number of areas, including dance, science, journalism, education, international relations, entrepreneurship, physical therapy, business and fashion.

 The study of ballet and dance is a learning activity.
 We ask that parents take this into consideration when planning trips, parties or making decisions to perhaps withhold ballet classes as a punishment for something unrelated to dance.
 This might unwittingly affect a child's physical conditioning and progress by interrupting the training.